How to buy phones online and import them to the US & Canada

 We've compiled this from our own experiences shipping to the US/Canada, and we've also spoken to our customers and blog contacts that are based in North America.
 However, the more we can talk to people that have completed the process, the better this guide will be.

-If you've got any more insight to add, please click here to email us or leave a comment below - we would love to hear from you!
+If you've got any more insight to add, please click here to email us.

 Throughout this guide we'll use the Sony Xperia Z3 Compact as a point of reference.
 At the time of writing this was a bit of an atypical example because it had a large discount running - handsets aren't always this cheap to import from the UK - but it does demonstrate how you can take advantage of such deals should you be making use of the 'SIM Free system'.

 It's also good to use a Sony handset as an example because they have greater international LTE 4G compatibility than some of the other handsets that we range, such as Samsung smartphones.